Symbols

 - hint, The hints file

-- jail, Configuring the internal name server
+- jail, Configuring the internal nameserver

 - localhost, The db.local file